 No significant energy shall be registered under conditions of no load.

-For demand meters, there shall be no significant registration of demand at no load.
-Demand values shall not exceed 0.1 % of the maximum demand rating.
+The maximum demand value measured under no load conditions shall not exceed 0.1 % of the maximum demand rating (Imax × Unom).
 These requirements apply to all demand values provided by the meter via the display and any data output.

 Note 1: The test procedure is specified in section OIML R 46-2 2.2.3.

 Note 2: The meter is always allowed to stop for currents below Ist.